SSRdogs.org.au

 Important things:

-And as much as it pains us, sometimes there is nothing we can do to help but please understand, we're a small group with limited spaces and limited funds.
-A nasty reply to us helps nobody.
+As much as it pains us, sometimes there is nothing we can do to help but please understand, we're a small group with limited spaces and limited funds.

 Anna@SSR